 AID=M was cited in Selling Foot Health as Podiatry (2020);175.
 BusypencilCase Communications (Amazon books)

-David Tollafield is author-editor of ConsultingFootPain published independently through BPCC.
+David Tollafield is the author-editor of ConsultingFootPain, published independently through BPCC.
 The quotations are taken from interviews and some of the articles have been produced on this website.
-For further career journeys you can go to What Career to Choose After School?
+For further career journeys, you can go to What Career to Choose After School?